Oluwasetemi/school_of_engineering_v4/slides.md

 # Link

-- <kbd>&lt;a href="url"&gt;Link Text&lt;/a&gt;</kbd> is used for creating hyperlinks, with the `href` attribute specifying the URL or file path.
+- `<a href="url">Link Text</a>` is used for creating hyperlinks, with the `href` attribute specifying the URL or file path.
 - The `target` attribute controls how the link is opened, like `_self` for the same window or `_blank` for a new window/tab. [download](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#download) attribute is used to download the linked file instead of opening it.
 - It's important to use descriptive link text that makes sense out of context, like "Read more about accessibility" instead of "Click here".
-- Fragment Identifiers are used to link to a specific section of a page using id attribute as href like <kbd>&lt;a href="#section"&gt;Link Text&lt;/a&gt;</kbd>.
+- Fragment Identifiers are used to link to a specific section of a page using id attribute as href like `<a href="#section">Link Text</a>`.
 - Most website will have a skip to content link at the top of the page to allow keyboard users to skip the navigation and go straight to the main content.
-This is done by linking to the main content with a fragment identifier like <kbd>&lt;a href="#main-content"&gt;Skip to main content&lt;/a&gt;</kbd>.
+This is done by linking to the main content with a fragment identifier like `<a href="#main-content">Skip to main content</a>`.
-- Absolute URLs include the full address of the page, like <kbd>&lt;a href="https://www.oluwasetemi.dev"&gt;Link Text&lt;/a&gt;</kbd>.
-Relative URLs are shorter and only include the path from the current page, like <kbd>&lt;a href="/about"&gt;Link Text&lt;/a&gt;</kbd>.
+- Absolute URLs include the full address of the page, like `<a href="https://www.oluwasetemi.dev">Link Text</a>`.
+Relative URLs are shorter and only include the path from the current page, like `<a href="/about">Link Text</a>`.
 Relative URLs are often used for internal links within the same website.